CHIEF CONSTABLE ROGER CHAFFIN

 Deputy Chief Cook has served in a wide variety of areas within the CPS including Patrol Sergeant, and later, District Inspector.
 An extensive portion of his career has been spent in the Support Section moving through the ranks from Constable to Superintendent.

-Having admirably served as the interim Chief for seven months in 2015, Deputy Cook reassumed the Executive Officer position for the newly appointed Chief Roger Chaffin for a short time before being promoted to Deputy Chief.
+Having admirably served as the interim Chief for seven months in 2015, Deputy Cook reassumed the Executive Officer position for the newly appointed Chief Constable Roger Chaffin for a short time before being promoted to Deputy Chief.
 He is in charge of the Bureau of Operations, he now heads the Bureau of Investigative Support, which includes the Real Time Operations Division and the Patrol Operations Division.

 He is a certified hostage negotiator, and holds a National Level 2 Incident Commander Certification.
 Throughout his career he has undertaken extensive advanced police training, and has served in senior multi-agency positions.